How many LDM ultrasound sessions until results? Who it helps, the cost, and what to expect.

 Q4.
 Does it hurt, and is there any downtime?
 Most people describe LDM as relaxing rather than painful—there’s no needle and no heat spike—and downtime is typically minimal.
 Mild, brief redness is the most you’d usually expect.
 If you notice spreading redness, swelling, oozing, or signs of infection afterward, that’s not normal for LDM—contact your provider or seek urgent care.

-This information is general education from BeautyStone, a skin clinic in Seoul, and isn’t a substitute for an in-person medical assessment.
+This information is general education from Beautystone, a skin clinic in Seoul, and isn’t a substitute for an in-person medical assessment.
 Last updated June 2026.

 That’s it from me, Dr. Kim.